CloudLabs-MOC/CloudLabs-SEED/Network-Security/BGP-Exploration-and-Attack-Lab/BGP-Exploration-and-Attack-Lab.md

     should be peer-to-peer, not provider-to-customer.
 They do not pay each other.

 In this task, we need to modify several BIRD configuration files.
-Just like in Task 1, we have created two shell scripts in thetask2folder.
+Just like in Task 1, we have created two shell scripts in the `task2 `folder.
 They can be used to automate the downloading/uploading of the BIRD configuration from/to the containers.
 In your lab report, please include the content you add to the BIRD configuration file, and provide proper explanation.
 Please also include screenshots (such as traceroute) to demonstrate that your task is successful.